Tossan99/flag-quiz/README.md

 All buttons are styled the same with a light blue color, black text, a slight box shadow and a thin black border when hovering the mouse over it.

 - Start Button
-    - The start button starts the quiz when clicked
+    - The start button starts the quiz when clicked.

     ![Start Button](assets/readme-images/flag-quiz-start.jpg)

 - Answer Buttons
     - The answer buttons display different options to choose from and change colors after one has been clicked.
 Red for the wrong options and green for the right one.

     ![Answer Buttons](assets/readme-images/flag-quiz-answer.jpg)

 - Next Button
     - When clicked, the next button continue to the next question but only shows up after one of the answer buttons has been clicked.

     ![Next Button](assets/readme-images/flag-quiz-next.jpg)

 - Check Score Button
     - When clicked, the check score button continue to the final page but only shows up after all questions have been answered.

     ![Check Score Button](assets/readme-images/flag-quiz-score.jpg)
 - Restart Button
     - When clicked, the restart button resets the quiz so the quiz can be played again.
 This button only shows up after the quiz is finished.

     ![Restart Button](assets/readme-images/flag-quiz-restart.jpg)

 ### Question